 Children learn to read by following a synthetic phonics reading scheme.
 At St Catherine's we use 'Monster Phonics' which has been approved by the DfE.
+All children in Reception and KS1 have daily reading lessons with further 1:1 support whenever needed.

 At St Catherine's we follow the long-term planning format for the White Rose Maths Scheme in EYFS, KS1 and KS2.
 Maths is supported through school through the use of manipulatives to support understanding.
 Children are given time to practice mathematical skills with the ambition that all children are fluent in number - the bedrock of an excellent maths curriculum.
 The White Rose Maths scheme is supported in KS2 by the use of 'Learning by Questions' which allows the children to receive in the moment feedback on their maths by answering specific question sets online.
 This live feedback increases engagement, ensures that children know when they are on the right track, and allows teacher to identify misconceptions, in the moment.